theiostream/theos-ref/2_1_1_5_0_TARGET.md

 These variables should *only* be set by the target if they are previously undefined, otherwise the user's build configuration might be overriden.

+Before defining these variables, check for `_THEOS_TARGET_LOADED` being undefined.
+They should only be set if this condition is true.

 Some rules can also be defined or overriden in these makefiles.

 *(NOTE: In this context variables marked as system-wise are usually **only** to be written in this context, and should be considered read-only for other purposes.)*